ORNL-AMO/ORNL-Weather/README.md

 ## Build
 - To install all required packages:
 - First download and install node.js from above link.
-- Next open a command line terminal and run `npm install - g @angular/cli`
 - Pull the project files to your PC and in your command line navigate to the project folder.
-- Finally run `npm install` to install all packages associated with the project.
+- Finally run `ng serve` to run dev server and navigate to `http://localhost:4200/`

 ## For Developers